llamacto/llama-gin-kit/docs/usage_and_config.md

 # Project Usage & Configuration Guide

-This document provides a step-by-step guide for configuring and using the ZGI-GinKit project.
+This document provides a step-by-step guide for configuring and using the Llama Gin Kit project.
 It is intended for international open-source users and is written in English for global accessibility.

 ## 1. Overview

-ZGI-GinKit is a modular, enterprise-level web development scaffold based on the Gin framework.
-It supports JWT authentication, database integration, Redis, email, OpenAI, and more.
+Llama Gin Kit is a modern Go scaffold for AI-powered development, built with Cursor and Windsurf conventions.
+It supports JWT authentication, database integration, Redis, email, OpenAI, and agent-based architecture out of the box.

 ## 2. Configuration Philosophy